joshu2761/ICS4U-OOP-Assignment-122020/Instructions.md

 |---|---|
 |  3  | Demonstration of system that includes instantiation of all classes, demonstration of relationships |
 |  4  | Demonstration of system that includes instantiation of all classes, demonstration of relationships.
 Demonstration includes user interaction|

-## .replit doc
-To make complilation and execution as smooth as possible, update your run command in your `.replit` document to include the proper compilation (`javac` command) and running of your program (`java` command).